Gkcloud5/Better-future/Learning/Operating System/Theory Parts/System Structure/Kernel IO subsystem.md

 #### IO scheduling:

-* To schedule a set of IO requests, to determine a good order in which to
+* To schedule a set of IO requests, to determine a good order in which to execute them
+* The order in which the application issues the system call.
+* Scheduling can improve the overall performance of the system.
+* It reduce the average waiting time, response time and turnaround time for IO.

+#### Buffering:

+* A buffer is a memory area that stores data being transferred between two devices or between a device and an application.